catapam/coffe-hub/README.md

 - **Product Cards**
   Product cards on the list view feature clickable actions for "Buy" (end users) or "Edit" (staff/admins) and a link to the product details page.

+- **AJAX requests on product editting**
+  As a showcase of technologies being used, for the Edit and Create Product features, the Post requests are processed as AJAX requests to the backend, working similarly to a custom API gateway.
+The JSON responses are then processed in JS in order to provide users with error handling messages.

 ### Cart

 - **Session and Persistent Carts**